 • Load an image using PdfImage.fromFile() method.

-• Draw the image on the top blank area of a page using PdfPageBase.getCanvas().drawImage() method.
+• Draw the image on the bottom blank area of a page using PdfPageBase.getCanvas().drawImage() method.

-• Draw the creation time on the top blank area of a page using PdfCreationDateField.draw() method.
+• Draw page number on the bottom blank area of a page using PdfCompositeField.draw() method.

 • Save the document to another PDF file using PdfDocument.saveToFile() method.